 Elementary students should attend school within the boundary where their home resides.
-If a family wants to apply for intra-district transfer, the application must be filled out each year by the deadline (typically in February).
-Applications must be filled out each year.
+If a family wants to apply for intra-district transfer, the application must be filled out by the deadline (typically in February).
+A new form does not need to be completed each year unless your demographics change.
 Please visit our website for more information about elementary transfers and the IDEST Program.
 Secondary students should attend school within the boundary where their home resides.
-The application is open year-round if a family wants to apply for intra-district transfer.
 Parents are not required to wait for an application window to open.
 For more information about secondary transfers please visit our website.